core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The resolved form of records (Section 4.6 of {{RFC8428}}) is used when comparing the names and times of the Target and Fetch Records to accommodate for differences in use of the base values.
+In resolved form the SenML name in the example above becomes "2001:db8::2/3311/0/5850".
+Since there is no base time in the Pack, the time in resolved form is equal to the time in the example.

 All other Fetch Record fields than name, base name, time, and base time MUST be ignored.

 ## SenML (i)PATCH